Donna Haraway

-Donna Jeanne Haraway (born September 6, 1944) is an American professor emerita in the history of consciousness and feminist studies departments at the University of California, Santa Cruz, and a prominent scholar in the field of science and technology studies.
-She has contributed to the intersection of information technology and feminist theory, and is a scholar in contemporary ecofeminism.
+Donna Jeanne Haraway (born September 6, 1944) is an American philosopher, who contributed to the intersection of information technology and feminist theory, and is a scholar in contemporary ecofeminism.
 Her work criticizes anthropocentrism, emphasizes the self-organizing powers of nonhuman processes, and explores dissonant relations between those processes and cultural practices, rethinking sources of ethics.

 Haraway taught women's studies and the history of science at the University of Hawaiʻi (1971–1974) and Johns Hopkins University (1974–1980).
 She began working as a professor at the University of California, Santa Cruz in 1980 where she became the first tenured professor in feminist theory in the United States.

 Haraway's works have contributed to the study of both human-machine and human-animal relations.
 Her work has sparked debate in primatology, philosophy, and developmental biology.
 Haraway participated in a collaborative exchange with the feminist theorist Lynn Randolph from 1990 to 1996.
 Their engagement with specific ideas relating to feminism, technoscience, political consciousness, and other social issues, formed the images and narrative of Haraway's book Modest_Witness for which she received the Society for Social Studies of Science's (4S) Ludwik Fleck Prize in 1999.
 She was also awarded the American Sociological Association's Section on Science, Knowledge and Technology's Robert K. Merton Award in 1992 for her work Primate Visions: Gender, Race, and Nature in the World of Modern Science.
 In 2017, Haraway was awarded the Wilbur Cross Medal, one of the highest honors for alumni of Yale University.
 In 2021, Haraway received the Nuevo León Alfonso Reyes Prize for imagining new horizons for the fusion of science, humanities, biology, and philosophy.
 In 2025, she was awarded the Erasmus Prize.